Juvenile Assize Court

 FYI

-after the appeal, if the law was not properly applied or if a procedural error was made, it is possible to an appeal on a point of law.
+after the appeal, if the law has not been properly applied or if a procedural error has been made, it is possible to make a appeal in cassation.
 The appeal must be lodged with the Registry of the Court of Appeal concerned by the accused or his legal representative, within 5 free days after the decision has been rendered.